webJose/wj.DataBinding-Samples/README.md

 There are two sample projects, one for the Windows Forms framework and one for the Windows Presentation Foundation (WPF) framework.

-The example demonstrates how to add a Boolean property to what it would be an entity from a repository so that it can be bound to a checkbox in grid controls.
+Both the WPF and the Windows Forms sample demonstrate how to add a Boolean property to what it would be an entity from a repository so that it can be bound to a checkbox column in grid controls.
+Furthermore, the WPF sample demonstrates the use of **ObservableCollectionEx** by fetching 1000 rows from mockaroo.com and providing macro buttons that move all rows from one DataGrid control to another.
+The macros are timed and when both operations have been timed the performance gain is calculated and shown as a percentage.

 ## Español